igniterealtime/community-plugins/ofmeet/readme.md

 * ```https://your-server.com:7443/ofmeet/candy.html```

 To use HTTP instead of HTTPS, replace port 7443 by 7070.
+Please note that for webRTC audio and video, HTTPS is mandatory.

+Candy can also be accessed as a toolbar panel from the Openfire Meetings Chrome Extension, by clicking on the Openfire icon on the chrome web browser toolbar.
+You must enable Chrome panels otherwise a popup window will be opened instead.
+To enable chrome panels feature in Chrome, type in "chrome://flags/#enable-panels" in the url bar - click on "enable" under "enable panels" - Make sure to click on "relaunch now " at the bottom of the page , to take effect .

 ### ... the Meeting/Conference planner and hosting feature